-During the fifth semester, all students must do a two-credit internship for at least three months in an approved travel agency, tour companies, airline, airport, hotel/resort, seaport, or tourism NGOs.
-However, if a student desires to conduct internships in two separate sectors related to the tourism business, such as hotels and tour-running companies/tour operations and airlines/airports, or any other combination of their choice, they can do it in two different sectors (for a total period of three months), subject to the consent from the HOD and Internship Supervisor.
+During the fifth and sixth semesters, all students must do a two-credit internship for at least three months in an approved travel agency, tour companies, airlines, airports, hotels/ resorts, seaports and tourism NGOs.
+However, if a student desires to conduct internships in two separate sectors related to the tourism business, such as hotels and tour running companies/tour operations and airlines/airports, or any other combination of their choice, they can do it in two different sectors subject to the consent from the HOD and Internship Supervisor.
 However, in exceptional circumstances where students are unable to attend continuously for three months, the internship can be completed by splitting it into three shorter durations (of one month each) as per the student's convenience without interfering with regular academic activities, with the agreement of the Head of Department and Internship Supervisor.
-It is the responsibility of the student to get permission from the principal for all the above-mentioned activities related to the internship.
+It is the responsibility of the student to get permission from the principal for all the above mentioned activities related to internship.